Soufiane El Bakkali: Career

 On 18 July 2022 at the World Athletics Championships held in Eugene, Oregon, El Bakkali became the world champion, winning the gold medal in the 3000 m steeplechase with a time of 8:25.13 ahead of Lamecha Girma (8:26.01) and Conseslus Kipruto (8:27.92).
 In September at the Diamond League final in Zürich, he claimed his first Diamond Trophy.
 Just three days later, he capped his fine season with an African best in the 2000 m steeplechase, running 5:14.06 at the Hanžeković Memorial in Zagreb to move to third on the world all-time list for the event.
 El Bakkali was undefeated and ran the fastest time in the world that season, clocking 7:58.28 at Rabat Diamond League.
 In November, he was shortlisted for the World Athletics Male Athlete of the Year award.

+On 22 August 2023, El Bakkali won his second World Championship gold medal in the 2023 World Athletics Championships after placing first in the final race with a time of 8:03.53.

+On 7 August 2024, at the Paris Olympics, El Bakkali defended his Olympic title in the 3000 m steeplechase, winning in a time of 8:06.05.
+He overtook American Kenneth Rooks in the final straightaway, who took the lead in the bell lap.

+On 15 September 2025, El Bakkali won his second World Championship silver medal in the 3000m steeplechase with a time of 8:33.95, finishing 0.07 seconds behind New Zealand's Geordie Beamish.

+Personal life

+On 14 September 2023, El Bakkali donated blood for the needy affected by the 2023 Marrakesh-Safi earthquake.